Arizona Clinical Psychologist Salary Outlook

 How Much Do Clinical Psychologists Make in Arizona?

-Nationally, clinical psychologists earn a median wage of just under $77,000 per year, but salaries in Arizona are lower than the typical national wage.
+Nationally, clinical psychologists earn an average wage of $106,600 per year, but salaries in Arizona are even better than that, coming in higher than $109,000.

 Median annual Arizona wage, select occupations